 - Competency with Google Docs, Excel, and Word

 - Basic knowledge of Drupal sites is a plus

 How to Apply

-Please send your resume and cover letter to firstname.lastname@example.org by close of business on August 28.
+Please send your resume, cover letter, and a writing sample related to rural issues and/or urban planning to email@example.com by close of business on Wednesday, October 14.
 You can address the letter to David Leyzerovsky.
-Please indicate you are applying for the “Citi Bike Observational Study Internship” in the subject line.
+Please indicate you are applying for the “CIRD Internship” in the subject line.
 Incomplete applications will not be considered.

-For general questions about our internships, check out our Internship FAQ.
+For general questions about our internships, refer to our Internship FAQ.